basharulalammazu/Github-Command/README.md

 git remote add origin <repository-url> # Add a remote repository named 'origin' with its URL

-git remote -v  # Verify the remote repository URL (optional)

-git push origin main  # Push the committed changes to the 'main' branch of the remote repository named 'origin'
+git push origin <branch name> (like: main/master)  # Push the committed changes to the 'main' branch of the remote repository named 'origin'
 ```